jun-inoue/orthoscope/README.md

 ### Duplicated node estimation
 Using [Notung](http://www.cs.cmu.edu/~durand/Notung/), duplicated nodes can be identified.
+Here, we will analyze the gene tree of orthogroup members.

 1. Double click the .jar file (here, Notung-2.9.jar).
 2. Save the species tree (newick format) from 000_summary.txt as a new file (here, speciesTree.tre).